Welcome! And thanks for stopping by my site!

 Wholesaling is a business that anyone can learn that generates “chunks of cash” no matter what your main investing strategy is.
 If you are just starting out you don't need cash or good credit to get started.
 I believe that everyone should learn to wholesale properties regardless of their primary real estate investing strategy.
 If you are a buy-and-hold investor, you can use these “chunks of cash” to pay down your properties.
 If you are a person that likes to fix up a property and then sell it, it is nice to have a little nest egg for emergencies that tend to crop up during the rehab process.

 What I Learned Along the Way

-What I learned along the way is that your success ultimately hinges on your commitment to being a life long learner.
+What I learned along the way is that your success ultimately hinges on your commitment to being a lifelong learner.
 There just isn't any way around this.
 You have to invest in yourself.
 Ever since I first began investing in real estate, I have invested in my education.
-I have attended a 3 day events, “boot camps”, conferences, seminars; just about anything you can think of.
+I have attended 3-day events, “boot camps”, conferences, seminars; just about anything you can think of.
 To this day, I never miss an opportunity to learn.
 I continue to devote time and money to my education.
 There is something else that goes hand in hand with learning, and that is implementation.
 You have to implement what you learn.